umbraco/UmbracoDocs/Reference/Routing/WebApi/authorization.md

 #Umbraco Api - Authorization

-_This section will describe how to secure your Umbraco Api controllers based on a users membership_
+_This section will describe how to secure your Umbraco Api controllers based on a users membership._

 ##Authorizing for the back office

 ###Inheriting from UmbracoAuthorizedApiController

 Probably the easiest way to ensure your controller is secured for only back office users is to inherit from `Umbraco.Web.WebApi.UmbracoAuthorizedApiController`.
-This is essentially the same as applying the `UmbracoAuthorizeAttribute` to your controller (see below).
+This is similar to applying the `IsBackOfficeAttribute` to your controller (see below), but it will ensure all actions will be secured.
 We also expose the Umbraco user property `User UmbracoUser {get;}` on this base controller as well.

-The `UmbracoAuthorizedApiController` is automatically routed.
+Controllers inheriting from `UmbracoAuthorizedApiController`, or ones that have the `IsBackOfficeAttribute` are automatically routed.
 Check out the [routing documentation](../Authorized/index.md) for more information on this topic.

 ###Using UmbracoAuthorizeAttribute

+Using this attribute in conjunction with `IsBackOfficeAttribute` will allow you to secure some actions but still leave others open.
+If you don't use `IsBackOfficeAttribute` on your controller, then `UmbracoAuthorizeAttribute` will always cause your actions to return unauthorised, regardless of if you are logged into the back office.

+`Umbraco.Web.WebApi.UmbracoAuthorizeAttribute` can be either used on the controller or on an individual action.
+Applying it to the controller will ensure all actions require an Umbraco user to be logged in, where as using it on individual action will only secure that action.

-To secure your controller based on back offce membership use the attribute: `Umbraco.Web.WebApi.UmbracoAuthorizeAttribute`.
+To secure your controller actions based on back office membership use the attribute: `Umbraco.Web.WebApi.UmbracoAuthorizeAttribute`.

 *It's important to note the namespace since we have another class called UmbracoAuthorizeAttribute in a different namespace that is used for MVC.*